Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Step 3.
 Apply for APRN Licensure as a Certified Nurse-Midwife through the Missouri Board of Nursing

-- A $150 fee in the form of a money order or check made payable to the Missouri State Board of Nursing
+- $150 fee (check or money order to Missouri State Board of Nursing)

 Collaborative Practice Agreement and Prescriptive Authority